 - Wandering, a symptom that increases as the disease progresses

-- “Sundowning,” a term that describes behavior that becomes much more difficult and agitated in the late afternoon and evening
+- “Sundowning,” a term that describes behavior that becomes much more challenging and agitated in the late afternoon and evening

 - Aggression, another common symptom that can occur as the disease progresses, destroying the normal response centers of the brain